spcho-dev/GRAFT/baseline/README.md

 # Baseline Models Reproduction

-This directory contains resources to reproduce the performance of the 8 baseline models compared in our study.
+This directory contains resources to reproduce the performance of the eight baseline models compared in our study.
 For each model, we provide pre-trained model weights (checkpoints) and a Jupyter Notebook (`reproduce_test.ipynb`) to facilitate step-by-step inference and performance evaluation.

 ## Directory Structure